Painter or Printmaker

 Many painters and printmakers are constantly learning new techniques and experimenting with different materials and media.
 They need to keep up to date with what is going on in the art world by reading, attending exhibits at art galleries and residency programs, and talking to other artists.

 Working conditions, such as hours of work, vary considerably for painters and printmakers.
 Printmaking and moving large paintings can be physically demanding.
-Some techniques involve working with hazardous chemicals.
+Some techniques involve working with hazardous pigments, chemicals or solvents.

-Studios may be clean and well ventilated, or they may have less-than-ideal working conditions.
-Many artists work at home, while others rent space in artist-run centres, warehouses or storefronts in low-rent districts.
+Studios may be clean, spacious and well ventilated, or they may have less-than-ideal working conditions.
+Many painters or printmakers work at home, while others rent space in artist-run centres, warehouses or storefronts in low-rent districts.

 Painters and printmakers need: